agonzalezro/BTRemote/README.md

 Developer](http://corporate.paylogic.nl/media/cms_page_media/59/Vacancy-Softwaredeveloper_1.pdf)
 vacances if you want to work on a really nice place! :)

-Video
+Demo!
 -----

-You can see a small video trying the car at the [Paylogic](http://paylogic.nl) HQ.
+You can see a [small video trying the car](http://goo.gl/xZXWX) at the [Paylogic HQ](http://paylogic.nl).
 It was a small corridor but I made my best :D

-<iframe width="560" height="315" src="http://www.youtube.com/embed/4Az1ovyOVzI"
-        frameborder="0" allowfullscreen></iframe>

 TODO
 ----